-I attach my piece from today’s Wall Street Journal, followed by various photos from the Gazan newspaper Palestine Today, which I refer to in the piece.
-This article also appears in The Australian and elsewhere.
+I attach my piece from today’s Wall Street Journal, followed by various photos from the Gaza newspaper Palestine Today, which I refer to in the piece.
+This article also appears in The Australian and elsewhere, including The Guardian.

 * The truth is that an independent Palestine is now quietly being built, with Israeli assistance.
 So long as the Obama administration and European politicians don’t clumsily meddle as they have in the past and make unrealistic demands for the process to be completed more quickly than it can be, I am confident the outcome will be a positive one.
 (The last time an American president – Bill Clinton in 2000 – tried to hurry things along unrealistically, it merely resulted in blowing up in everybody’s faces – literally – and set back hopes for peace by some years.)